subpop/team8626-ansible/README.md

 1. Share the vault password securely (in person, password manager, etc.)
 2. Never commit `.vault_pass` or plaintext passwords to git
-3. The encrypted `vault.yml` is safe to commit (it's in `.gitignore` by default, but can be committed if preferred)
+3. The encrypted `vault.yml` is safe to commit

 ## Usage